-For example, if the job description states that you will be responsible for updating schedules and working closely with management to update them of any changes, you can emphasis that you have strong organisational and communication skills.
+For example, if the job description states that you will be responsible for updating schedules and working closely with management to update them of any changes, you can emphasise that you have strong organisational and communication skills.

 Soft skills are important because these can’t really be taught.
-Showcase your professionalism, responsiveness and your ability to communicate as these are the skills will serve as a counterweight to your lack of experience.
+Showcase your professionalism, responsiveness and your ability to communicate as these are the skills that will serve as a counterweight to your lack of experience.

 Know your skills